opencomputeproject/Time-Appliance-Project/Incubation/Hardware/SFP_RFoF/README.md

 # PCIe RF-over-Fiber Test Platform

 This repository contains the hardware design and documentation for a PCIe form factor RF-over-Fiber test platform.
-The board features three SFP ports designed for specialized RF-over-Fiber (RoF) applications, utilizing linear SFP transceivers provided by Precisionot.
+The board features three SFP ports designed for specialized RF-over-Fiber (RoF) applications, utilizing linear SFP transceivers provided by Precision Optical Technologies.
 The platform enables testing of various frequency bands, including GNSS, WiFi, and IoT over fiber, making it ideal for RF communications over long distances using optical fiber.

 ## Key Features